 Bread, wine and sugar: the Tuscan merenda (snack)

-A slice of bread soaked in wine and sprinkle with sugar: it was the snack of those who are now grandparents and great-grandparents and even before their ancestors.
+A slice of bread soaked in wine and sprinkled with sugar: it was the snack of those who are now grandparents and great-grandparents and even before their ancestors.

 The flavor is really special: the acidity of the wine goes very well with the “sweetness” of the sugar, giving life to a tasty and delicate snack at the same time.